Japan’s tight gun laws add to shock over Abe’s assassination

 Abe’s security team may face serious questions.
 But because such attacks are extraordinary in Japan, relatively light security is the norm, even for former prime ministers.

+In remarks in Washington, U.S. President Joe Biden described the “profound impact” of the shooting “on the psyche of the Japanese people.”

+“This is a different culture — they’re not used to” gun violence “as unfortunately we are.
+Here in the United States, we know how deep the wounds of gun violence go from communities that are affected.
+And this assassination is a tragedy that all the people of Japan are feeling.”

-The last high-profile shooting occurred in 2019 when a former gang member was shot at a karaoke venue in Tokyo.
+Japan’s last high-profile shooting occurred in 2019, when a former gang member was shot at a karaoke venue in Tokyo.

 Under Japanese law, possession of firearms is illegal without a special license.
 Importing them is also illegal.
 The same rules apply to some kinds of knives and certain other weapons, like crossbows.